Information about IRBs

 The relationship of oral history to human subject research regulations has been widely debated since the 1990s, in particular whether oral history should be reviewed by Institutional Review Boards, or IRBs.
 OHA has played and continues to play a central role in these discussions.

 On September 8, 2015, the U.S. Department of Health and Human Services issued a set of recommended revisions to the regulations concerning human subject research.
-Specifically, it recommended that oral history be explicitly excluded from review by institutional review boards, or IRBs, and alluded to the fact that oral history already has its own code of ethics, including the principle of informed consent.
+Specifically, it recommended that oral history be explicitly excluded from review by institutional review boards (IRBs), noting that oral history already has its own code of ethics, including the principle of informed consent.

 OHA executive director Cliff Kuhn has written an overview of the IRB situation leading up to the current recommendations.
 See Background on the Current HHS Recommendations Concerning IRBs.